scott2b/aws-tools/COGNITO_NOTES.md

    recommended (required?) to prefix these attributes with `custom:`, and it is still unclear when these attributes may or may not show up in User responses.

+ - In any case, use the UUID (aka `Username` aka `sub`) as the primary identifier for your users, rather than the username or email or phone number.

  - Don't pass auth tokens to your users until your application really needs it.
 I am still trying to understand the use cases for this.
 Maybe you can give your users direct access to AWS resources?
 But then ask yourself why, and if you understand this